Capital punishment in Albania

-The last execution of a civilian carried out in Albania was a double hanging on June 25, 1992, where brothers Ditbardh and Josef Cuko were hanged in the public square of the southern town of Fier.
 Capital punishment in Albania was abolished for murder on 1 October 2000, but was still retained for treason and military offences.
-The reason for the abolition of the death penalty in Albania as well as in other European nations is the signing of Protocol No. 6 to the ECHR.
+The reason for the abolition of the death penalty in Albania as well as in other European nations was the signing of Protocol No. 6 to the ECHR.

-Under communism, Albania highly used capital punishment from 1941 to 1985.
+Under communism, the People's Socialist Republic of Albania performed around 6,000 executions between 1941 to 1985.
+The last execution of civilians, carried out after the election of the post-communist government, was a double hanging on 25 June 1992, where the perpetrators of the Libofshë massacre, brothers Dritëbardh and Josif Çuko, were hanged for five counts of murder in the public square in Fier.

 In 2007 Albania ratified Protocol No. 13 to the ECHR, abolishing capital punishment under all circumstances and replacing it with life imprisonment in the statute books.